ovolpe/ovolpe.github.io/_pages/research.md

 ## **Job Preferences, Labor Market Power, and Inequality**
 _Job Market Paper (Draft Coming Soon)_ <br>

 **Abstract:** I analyze how an employer's labor market power is shaped by its workforce composition and evaluate the implications for welfare and inequality.
 Using matched worker-firm panel data from Norway (1995-2018), I develop and estimate an equilibrium model that integrates labor market frictions with individual variation in workers' trade-offs between wages and non-wage job characteristics.
 The model captures a rich set of worker sorting patterns, causing wage markdowns and rents to vary with the composition of a firm's workforce.
-I find that this variation leads to large allocative inefficiency, with welfare losses from imperfect competition estimated at 9.5% relative to the competitive benchmark.
+I find that this variation leads to substantial allocative inefficiency, with welfare losses from imperfect competition estimated at 9.5% relative to the competitive benchmark.

 ## [**Discrete Choice with Generalized Social Interactions**](/files/dcwgsi_paper.pdf)